Master's Degree Program

 • basics in data analysis and data interpretation

-• cytogenetics, prenatal diagnostics, tumour genetics, gene therapy
+• cytogenetics, prenatal diagnostics, tumor genetics, gene therapy

 • ethics of medical genetics